The Miracles: Accolades, awards and honors

-The 1987 Rock Hall controversy and 2012 induction
+The 1987 Rock & Roll Hall of Fame controversy and 2012 induction

 In 1987, former Miracles lead singer Smokey Robinson was inducted to the Rock & Roll Hall of Fame as a solo artist, without his fellow Miracles, which Robinson expressed deep regret and disappointment that his group-mates were not inducted with him.
 This solo induction triggered shockwaves and cries of protest throughout the music industry.
 In an article in the oldies music magazine Goldmine, editor Phil Marder stated: "How did Smokey Robinson get inducted without (the rest of) the Miracles?"

 "Robinson certainly deserves solo induction due to his songwriting, producing, solo career and his contributions in many official capacities in Motown's front office.
 But if the Supremes got in with Diana Ross and the Vandellas made it in with Martha Reeves and the three other [Four] Tops made it in with Levi Stubbs, how could the Miracles, who were much more important, not get in with Smokey?"

 Miracles bass singer Pete Moore told the Cleveland Plain Dealer: "It was a slap in the face, very disappointing.
 We are the premier group of Motown.
 We were there before there even was a Motown.
 We set the pace for all the other artists to come after us.
 We were a little older, and the other artists looked up to us.
 How could we not be in there?"
 Moore later stated, "When Terry Stewart [Rock Hall president and CEO] called and told me we were to be inducted, he was apologetic," Moore said.
 "He said it should have been done years ago, everybody knew it.
 He said they received many, many calls over the years from angry (Miracles) fans."